PatrnPenguen/PatrnPenguen/README.md

 # 💫 About Me:
-I'm currenty 4th grade computer science student at Ankara University.
-I have deep interest for game developing.
-I have game projects and I wil make more.<br>Also I have other types of project such as AI, AR/VR, web development (full-stack).
-I have also interest these areas bur my main interest is game industry.<br>I like playing video games, Watching movies and series, reading book, good foods and drinks, nature, swimming
+I'm currenty 4th grade computer science student at Ankara University.<br>I have deep interest for game developing.
+I have game projects and I wil make more.<br>Also I have projects in diffirent areas too.
+Such as AI, AR/VR, web development.<br>I like playing video games, watching movies and series, reading books, good foods and drinks, nature, swimming.

 ## 🌐 Socials: